Professor Nicole Pohl (Oxford Brookes University)

 Professor Felicity Nussbaum (University of California, Los Angeles, USA)

 Felicity A. Nussbaum, Distinguished Research Professor at the University of California, Los Angeles, is the author most recently of Rival Queens: Actresses, Performance, and the Eighteenth-Century British Theatre (U Penn Press).
 Among her other books are The Arabian Nights in Historical Context(Oxford UP) with Saree Makdisi; The Limits of the Human: Fictions of Anomaly, Race, and Gender (Cambridge UP); The Autobiographical Subject: Gender and Ideology in Eighteenth-Century England (John Hopkins UP), awarded the Gottschalk Prize; and Torrid Zones: Maternity, Sexuality and Empire(Johns Hopkins UP).
 Her essays on eighteenth-century drama have appeared recently in PMLA,The Oxford Handbook of the Georgian Theatre, and Charles Dibdin and Late Georgian Culture.
-A former president of the American Society for Eighteenth-Century Studies, she is pursuing projects on entertainments that deal with slavery and the Orient, as well as a collection of essays on Hester Thrale Piozzi.
+A former president of the American Society for Eighteenth-Century Studies, she is pursuing projects on entertainments that deal with slavery and the Orient, and has recently completed a play about Hester Thrale Piozzi entitled ‘Witty Woman’.

 Professor Pierazzo’s specialism is editing, Italian Renaissance texts and text encoding and she has published and presented papers at international conferences in Renaissance literature, digital critical editions, text encoding theory and Italian linguistics.
 She is currently professor of Italian Studies and Digital Humanities at the University of Grenoble 3 “Stendhal”, part of the Grenoble “Alpes” COMUE.
 She has been lead analyst of a dozen research projects including Jane Austen’s Fiction Manuscripts: A Digital Edition; CHARM: The AHRC Research Centre for the History and Analysis of Recorded Music; and LangScape – TheLanguage of the Landscape: Reading the Anglo-Saxon Countryside).
 She is currently the Chair of the Text Encoding Initiative and of the TEI Manuscripts SIG; She also an elected member of the TEI Board; She is the author of Digital Scholarly Editing: Theories, Models, Practices (London: Routledge, 2016) and editor, with James Driscoll, of Digital Scholarly Editing: Theories and Practices (Cambridge: Open Book Publishers, 2016), available on open access.